aneoconsulting/ArmoniK.Infra/charts/best-practices.md

 Each Helm chart has the ability to define two separate versions:
 - version in Chart.yaml: The version of the chart itself.
 - appVersion in Chart.yaml: The version of the application contained in the chart.
-These are unrelated and can be bumped up in any manner that you see fit.
+These are unrelated and can be bumped up in any manner.
 You can sync them together or have them increase independently.
 There is no right or wrong practice here as long as you stick into one.
 <!-- TODO: Define a strategy for version -->